maarten-pennings/mRPM/arduino/README.md

 Next, follow these steps
  - Double click the project `C:\Users\Maarten\Documents\Arduino\mRPM\mRPM.ino` to open it in the Arduino IDE.
- - Ensure that in Tools | Board, the "NodeMCU 1.0 (ESP-12E Module)" is selected.
+ - Ensure that in "Tools | Board", the "NodeMCU 1.0 (ESP-12E Module)" is selected.
  - Compile it by pressing the Verify (green V in upper left corner) button.
- - Ensure that in Tools | Port, the COM port for the ESP is selected.
+ - Ensure that in "Tools | Port", the COM port for the ESP is selected.
  - Flash it by it by pressing the Upload (green right arrow) button.
  - Quickly waive a white sheet of paper in front of the sensor.
 Its blue led should flash, and the matrix should show RPM numbers.
  - On the ESP8266 board, press the small button labeled Flash (not RST) to change units.